beginning of content

 Key facts

-• Cervical cancer affects the cervix, the entrance to the uterus from the vagina.
+• Cervical cancer affects the cervix, which is the entrance to the uterus from the vagina.

-• Cervical cancer is usually caused by certain types of human papilloma virus (HPV) that lead to cancerous changes in the cervix over time.
+• It is usually caused by certain types of human papilloma virus (HPV) that can lead to cancer over time.

 • Most high-risk types of HPV can be prevented by the HPV vaccine.

-• Early detection of cervical cancer usually leads to a good prognosis.
+• Early detection of cervical cancer can lead to a good prognosis.

 What is cervical cancer?

-Cervical cancer is cancer that begins growing in or on the cervix, the neck of the uterus.
-Cancer happens when cells begin to grow and spread in an uncontrolled way.
+Cervical cancer is cancer that begins growing in or on the cervix, the neck of the uterus (womb).
+Cancer happens when cells grow and spread in an uncontrolled way.

-Cervical cancer is divided into two main types, depending on which cervical cells are affected:
+There are two main types of cervical cancer, depending on which cells are affected:

 What are the symptoms of cervical cancer?

-In its early stages, cervical cancer may cause very minor symptoms or none at all.
+In its early stages, cervical cancer may cause very few symptoms or none at all.

-Symptoms of more advanced cancer are uncommon, but include:
+Symptoms of more advanced cancer, which are less common, include:

 When should I see my doctor?